 TIM WHITAKER, executive director, began his career teaching fifth and sixth grade in Philadelphia before becoming a writer and editor.
 He was the editor of Philadelphia Weekly (1994—2008), and previously the editor of PhillySport and Pittsburgh magazines.
 Whitaker was a head writer at NBC Radio and has written for PBS, The New York Times, Washington Post and Philadelphia Inquirer.
-He is also the author of “Crash: The Life and Times of Dick Allen.”
+He was the executive producer of an award-winning documentary on the history of soul music radio in Philadelphia and the author of “Crash: The Life and Times of Dick Allen.”

 RACHEL LOEPER, education director, has taught ESL, remedial reading and creative writing.
 In 2011, the Pennsylvania Statewide Afterschool Network honored her as an Afterschool Champion.
 She served as an Afterschool Matters Fellow with the National Institute on Out-of-School-Time from 2010-12 and wrote, “Combat Sports Bloggers, Mad Scientist Poets and Comic Scriptwriters: Engaging Boys in Writing on Their Own Terms,” (Afterschool Matters, Spring 2014).
 Email: firstname.lastname@example.org